halcy/Mastodon.py/docs/index.rst

 ----------------------------------------
-Before you can use the Mastodon API, you have to register your application (which gets you a client key and client secret) and then log in (which gets you an access token).
+Before you can use the Mastodon API, you have to register your application (which gets you a client key and client secret) and then log in (which gets you an access token) and out (revoking the access token you are logged in with).
 These functions allow you to do those things.
 Additionally, it is also possible to programmatically register a new user.